slammon/slammon/README.md

 - `ThudMessage` : A project I started with my young cousin to teach him front end web dev stuff (Html, css, js, py)
 - `peakbot` : a hypixel skyblock discord bot that can do api stuff kinda like sky helper (python)
 - `freakyoverlay` : a hypixel bedwars stats overlay until they changed the system making all overlays useless :( (python)
-- `chess game analysis` : a chess.com analysis type thing but it can also explain why your move sucked (python)
+- `OpenCGT` : a chess.com analysis type thing but it can also explain why your move sucked aldo has aimchess features (py, html, css, js)
 - `Lyra` : architecture for a mp3 to lyrics model that also have line timestamps (pytorch)
 - `WordleGod` : ai that predicts and plays wordle (tensorflow)
 - `snapscorebot` : grinds out snapscore
+- `reploo` : collaborative web code editor like replit but hosted on a single persons machine (py, html, css, js)
 - nothing else i really want to talk about right now although ill update it later i guess (trust me i've done more stuff other than this i just have crazy imposter syndrome or smthn)

 # Stuff i've contributed to